lesbencosme-star/provynce/README.md

-# CityWorks: Real-Time Infrastructure Transparency on Stellar
+# Provynce: Real-Time Infrastructure Transparency on Stellar

-**CityWorks** is a blockchain-powered transparency platform that redefines how governments, engineers, and citizens track public infrastructure projects.
+**Provynce** is a blockchain-powered transparency platform that redefines how governments, engineers, and citizens track public infrastructure projects.
 Built entirely on the **Stellar network**, CityWorks automates milestone-based funding and real-time verification for public works — ensuring every dollar spent is **visible, verifiable, and accountable**.

 ## Overview